Vision and Mission statement

 At Collaroy Plateau Community Kindergarten, we believe children to be inquisitive, unique individuals, with different interests, backgrounds, needs and strengths who co-construct their learning within a social context.

 We believe the environment plays an integral part in how a child learns.
-We aim to provide a safe, secure, caring, aesthetically appealing learning environment that promotes freedom of choice, play, interaction and self-expression.
+Our aim is to provide a safe, secure, caring, aesthetically appealing learning environment that promotes freedom of choice, play, interaction and self-expression.
 We aim to inspire curiosity, mystery and magic while evoking friendship, trust, respect, comfort and stability.
 Our teachers and educators listen to what children say to determine what they want to know and what they are interested in as we strive to provide opportunities for all children to have input into their Preschool experience.

 We are committed to sustainable practices.
 The aim of teaching and embracing sustainability at CPCK is to promote a sense of responsibility, respect, wonder, participation and a connection with the land with a strong commitment to protect our children’s future environments and lifestyles.